GoogleChrome/developer.chrome.com/site/en/docs/multidevice/android/intents/index.md

 - [Android Intents and Intent Filters][7]
 - [Android Activities][8]

-And Chrome doesn’t launch an external app for a given Intent URI in the following cases.
+And Chrome doesn't launch an external app for a given Intent URI in the following cases.

 - When the Intent URI is redirected from a typed in URL.
 - When the Intent URI is initiated without user gesture.